PaddlePaddle/CINN/README.md

 ```

 ### Build a Network by CinnBuilder
 You can also build and run a model by using NetCinnBuilderBuilder APIs.
-Note that `CinnBuilder`'s APIs have much finer granularity than NetBuilder's.
+Note that CinnBuilder's APIs have much finer granularity than NetBuilder's.
 ```python
 # Define the CinnBuilder.
 builder = frontend.CinnBuilder(name="network")